Chrispyontheoutside/jekyllrtd-trial/docs/index.md

 nav_exclude: true
 ---
 ![HPRC Banner](https://hprc.tamu.edu/w/images/9/93/Hprc_banner_tamu.png)
-# Welcome to the High Performance Research Computing @ Texas A&M University Wiki
+# Welcome to the TAMU HPRC Wiki

 This is a port of the
 [Read The Docs](https://sphinx-rtd-theme.readthedocs.io) theme to